 Current Alzheimer's medications can help for a time with memory symptoms and other cognitive changes.
 Two types of drugs are currently used to treat cognitive symptoms:

 Cholinesterase inhibitors.
-These drugs work by boosting levels of a cell-to-cell communication by providing a neurotransmitter (acetylcholine) that is depleted in the brain by Alzheimer's disease.
+These drugs work by boosting levels of cell-to-cell communication by preserving a chemical messenger that is depleted in the brain by Alzheimer's disease.
 The improvement is modest.
-Cholinesterase inhibitors can improve neuropsychiatric symptoms, such as agitation or depression, as well.

 Creating a safe and supportive environment